 Is Betting On The Super Bowl Legal in New York?

-Yes, you can legally bet on Super Bowl 57 in New York.
-And unlike last year, when New York online sports gambling came online shortly before the playoffs, you'll have this entire season to get your gambling eye sharp.
+Yes, you can legally bet on Super Bowl 58 in New York.
+And you'll have another full season to sharpen your gambling eye.

 How to Bet on the Super Bowl Online?